 While an endorsement alone will not likely make your book a best-seller, it will open doors that were previously shut.
 Whether it’s a speaking engagement or an online course, an endorsement can boost your perceived value to people who do not know you.
 It establishes a certain level of trust.

 Make the effort to write a great book—one that you are truly proud of.
 Give yourself time to plan for endorsements—and other unexpected factors that arise when writing a book.
 Do the best you can with what you have and don’t be afraid to put yourself out there.
 Be sincere, personal, and respectful in your request.
-Have faith in the process and prepare to hear “no.” It just means you’re one step closer to yes!Opinions expressed here by Contributors are their own.
+Have faith in the process and prepare to hear “no.” It just means you’re one step closer to yes!Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.